-Queen guitarist Brian May wrote this.
-In a 1976 interview on Capital Radio, Freddie Mercury was asked why tie your mother down?
-The Queen front man replied: "Well this one in fact is a track written by Brian (May) actually, I dunno why.
+Queen guitarist Brian May wrote this song.
+In a 1976 interview on Capital Radio, Freddie Mercury was asked "why tie your mother down?"
+The Queen frontman replied: "Well this one in fact is a track written by Brian (May) actually, I dunno why.
 Maybe he was in one of his vicious moods.
 I think he's trying to out do me after 'Death On Two Legs

 The video, which is comprised of concert footage of the band, was shot in The Bahamas during Queen's 1977 US tour.
-Queen discovered the power of music videos 2 years earlier when TV shows started playing the video they made for "Bohemian Rhapsody
+Queen discovered the power of music videos two years earlier when TV shows started playing the video they made for "Bohemian Rhapsody

 Brian May and Roger Taylor from Queen performed this when they were inducted into the Rock and Roll Hall of Fame in 2001.
 Dave Grohl and Taylor Hawkins from The Foo Fighters played with them.